elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/2022/12/golang-image-resize-and-golang-image-crop.md

 This is pretty much a repeat of what we have already seen in regards to creating a file.

+## Use Nearest Neighbor To Save the resized image

 Finally, the last step is we are going to save the resized version of the src image using the quickest (but not the most accurate method) which is Nearest Neighbor
 ```